-Serendipity Canyon is one of the Wollangambe River catchment canyons, accessed from Cathedral of Ferns Reserve at Mt Wilson (a beautiful FREE camping ground).
+Serendipity Canyon is more than just a pleasant surprise!
+One of the Wollangambe River catchment canyons, it’s accessed from the Cathedral of Ferns Reserve at Mt Wilson, a beautiful free camping ground.

 Nature seldom disappoints but it’s such a buzz when it surprises me as well — the word serendipity means “pleasant surprise” and Serendipity Canyon could not have been more aptly named!